Rajeshwari-Rudra/bigdata-kafka-api/README.md

 ## To Start a Producer

-Open a new PowerShell as Administrator in the root project folder, start the Producer app using topic test:
+Open a new PowerShell as Administrator in the root project folder, start the Producer app using topic account:

 ```PowerShell
  java -cp target/bigdata-kafka-api-1.0-SNAPSHOT-jar-with-dependencies.jar edu.nwmissouri.bigdatarajeshwari.ProducerSentence account